 Because people often don’t have enough cash available to purchase a home outright, they usually take out a loan when buying real estate.
-A bank or mortgage lender agrees to provide the funds and the borrower agrees to pay it back over a specific period of time, say 30 years.
+A bank or mortgage lender agrees to provide the funds, and the borrower agrees to pay it back over a specific period of time, say 30 years.

 If you’re shopping for a new home and planning on taking out a loan to finance the purchase, read on.

-While most people call a home loan a "mortgage,” but it is actually the promissory note that contains the promise to repay the amount borrowed.
-(Learn more about the difference between a mortgage and a promissory note.)
+While most people call a home loan a "mortgage" or "mortgage loan," it's actually the promissory note that contains the promise to repay the amount borrowed.

-FHA loans.
 The Federal Housing Administration (FHA) insures FHA loans.
 If you default on the loan and your house isn't worth enough to fully repay the debt through a foreclosure sale, the FHA will compensate the lender for the loss.
 A borrower with a low credit score might want to consider an FHA loan because other loans usually aren’t available to those with bad credit.

 Pre-qualifying for a loan is the first step in the mortgage process.
 Typically, it’s a pretty easy one.
 You can pre-qualify quickly for a loan over the phone or Internet (at no cost) by providing the lender with an overview of your finances, including your income, assets, and debts.
-The lender then does a review of the information—based on only your word—and gives you a figure for the loan amount that you can probably get.
+The lender then does a review of the information—based on only your word—and gives you a figure for the loan amount you can probably get.

 The main reason to get pre-qualified for a loan is so that you get an idea in advance of how much you can afford when shopping for a new home.
-It's important to understand that the lender makes no assurance that you’ll actually be approved for this amount.
+It's important to understand that the lender makes no assurance that you’ll be approved for this amount.

 With a pre-approval, though, you provide the mortgage lender with information on your income, assets, and liabilities, and the lender verifies and analyzes that information.
-The pre-approval process is a much more involved process that getting pre-qualified for a loan.
+The pre-approval process is a much more involved process than getting pre-qualified for a loan.

-After taking out a mortgage loan to buy a home, the borrower typically has to make monthly payments of principal and interest, as well as taxes and insurance (if the loan is escrowed).
+After taking out a mortgage loan to buy a home, the borrower typically has to make monthly payments of principal and interest, as well as taxes and insurance if the loan is escrowed.
 Collectively, these items are called “PITI.”